TommyC81/TPF2-LineManager/README.md

 Steam Workshop link: https://steamcommunity.com/workshop/filedetails/?id=2581894757

-Taking into account the load-factor over time, demand, rate, and other factors, this mod will add/remove vehicles to lines accordingly.
-This mod will greatly assist in reducing/eliminating vehicle micro management, and will let you focus on the overall design of your transport network(s).
+Taking into account usage, demand, rate, frequency, capacity, and other factors, this mod will automatically add/remove vehicles to lines according to configurable rules (comes with sensible default rules out-of-the-box).
+This mod will greatly assist in reducing/eliminating vehicle micro management, and will let you focus on the overall design of your transport network(s) instead.

 Source code and manual is located here: https://github.com/TommyC81/TPF2-LineManager, any issues should be raised on GitHub.
 Created by https://github.com/TommyC81 with contribution from https://github.com/RusteyBucket.